Projective modules and the homotopy classification of $(G,n)$-complexes: Polarised homotopy classification of -complexes

 \begin{remark} (a) Even if $G$ does not satisfy the D2 property, Proposition \ref{prop:pht-to-alg} can be replaced with an isomorphism $ \widetilde{C}_*: \D(G) \to \Alg(G,2)$ where $\D(G)$ denotes the polarised homotopy tree of D2-complexes over $G$ \cite[Theorems 1.1]{Ni19}.

-(b) This is often vacuous in the case $n \ge 3$ since $\PHT(G,n)$ and $\Alg(G,n)$ are non-empty.
-More specifically, $\Alg(G,n)$ is non-empty if and only if $G$ is of type $\FP_n$, and there exists finitely presented groups which are not of type $\FP_n$ for $n \ge 3$ \cite{St63}.
+(b) This is often vacuous in the case $n \ge 3$ since $\PHT(G,n)$ and $\Alg(G,n)$ are often empty.
+More specifically, $\PHT(G,n)$ is non-empty if and only if $G$ is of type $\FF_n$. $\Alg(G,n)$ is non-empty if and only if $G$ has type $\FP_n$ (see \cite{Bi81}), and it is well-known that $\FF_n \Leftrightarrow \FP_n$ for finitely presented groups.
+This situation arises since there exists finitely presented groups which are not of type $\FF_n$ for $n \ge 3$ \cite{St63}.

 (c) This fails in general for non-finitely presented groups.
 In particular, for each $n \ge 2$, Bestvina-Brady constructed a non-finitely presented group $G$ of type $\FP_n$ \cite{BB97}.
 Here $\PHT(G,n)$ is empty and $\Alg(G,n)$ is non-empty and so $\wt C_*$ is not bijective. \end{remark}